-I am regularly asked about venomous spiders that occur in BC and I always state the truth: Pretty well all spiders have venom.
-But then I follow that truth with another: There is only one spider in British Columbia with venom that is harmful to people, the Western Black Widow (Latrodectus hesperus).
+I am regularly asked about venomous spiders that occur in British Columbia and I always state the truth: pretty well all spiders have venom.
+But then I follow that truth with another: there is only one spider in BC with venom that is harmful to people, the Wester one spider in BC with venom that is harmful to people, the Western Black Widow (Latrodectus hesperus).

 Almost all spiders have venom because that is what spiders use to subdue their prey.
-But the key really is whether they pose a danger to people, since there are more than 800 species of spiders in BC and most are smaller than an apple seed.
+The key is whether they pose a danger to people since there are more than 800 species of spiders in BC and most are smaller than an apple seed.

 The Western Black Widow spider has venom that is toxic to humans.
-A bite from this spider does require medical attention.
-But that doesn't mean we need to fear this spider - the incidence of people being bitten by it, or any other spider, is extremely low.
+A bite from this spider does require medical attention but that doesn't mean we need to fear it-the incidence of people being bitten by it, or any other spider, is extremely low.
 Even though it lives in populated regions such as along the east coast of Vancouver Island and the Thompson-Okanagan, most people have never seen one.
 It is a shy species whose first reaction is to hide when threatened.

 There are other spiders that occur in BC that people have heard are dangerous, but in fact are not.
 An example of this is the non-native Hobo Spider (Eratigena agrestis).
-Sometimes the species name agrestis is misinterpreted as aggressive.
-In fact it actually means of the fields, which is where it likes to live.
+Sometimes the species name agrestis is misinterpreted as 'aggressive'.
+In fact it actually means 'of the fields', which is where it likes to live.
 Research has proven that this spider does not warrant a reputation for being dangerous since its venom is not toxic to us.